 The readings for this course have been chosen to encourage your reflection on your degree, your guild, and your identity.
-Explore what the author(s) was trying to communicate and how the assigned reading impacted you.
+Explore what the author(s) was trying to communicate and how the assigned informs your understanding of your learning across the degree, your guild, your identity and your chosen future professions.

 Asking questions, articulating dissonance, and sharing insights during class discussions are a crucial component of the learning process and to the worth of this course.
 You will come to class having read the assigned reading and be ready to lead your group (approximately five students) in a discussion of the import of the reading to your present academic experience and future vocational goals.
-Each group member will lead their small group in a discussion twice during the semester and contribute to the class reflection on the material.
-On April 2nd, each student will hand in a summary report of their key learning from their peers and the discussions they led (3 pages, double spaced, APA format).
+Each group member will lead their small group in a discussion once during the reflections on the articles and contribute to the class reflection on the material.
+On April 14th, each student will hand in a summary report of their key learning from their peers and the discussions they led (3 pages, double spaced, APA format, 7th edition).
 Included at the end of this report will be a self and peer evaluation focusing on the quality and quantity of group member contributions.